Scypo/ScypLib/README.md

 5. Set language standard to c++20.

 6. Include Headers and Build:
-   Include ScypLib headers in your source files and build.
+   Include ScypLib, GLEW and GLFW headers in your source files and build.
 ---
 ## 🧰 Dependencies